Meet the fast-charging, affordable ‘future’ car that Elon Musk hates

 Scientists in Dresden found a gene that drives the expansion of the human brain and helps to make it the most complex structure in the universe.

-Researchers believe the gene plays a pivotal role in human cognition by ramping up dramatically the number […]
+Researchers believe the gene plays a pivotal role in human cognition by ramping up dramatically the number of neurons […]

 Read the Full Article